 Autologous cord blood investigated for treating cerebral palsy in children

-1 in 400 children are diagnosed with cerebral palsy (CP) – a condition caused by brain development problems before, during or soon after birth.
+One in 400 children are diagnosed with cerebral palsy (CP) – a condition caused by brain development problems before, during or soon after birth.
 Although there is no single treatment yet, growing evidence suggests that certain types of stem cells could help treat the symptoms of CP.

 Cerebral palsy is a lifelong disability that affects movement, eating, speaking and can even cause learning disabilities.
-These symptoms may not be obvious immediately; they often taking between two to three years to become noticeable.
+These symptoms may not be obvious immediately, often taking between two to three years to become noticeable.
 The cause of 70% of CP cases is unknown, although in 20% of children it can be associated with prematurity, perinatal trauma or brain hypoxia.

 Autologous cord blood and stem cells are currently being investigated to both diagnose and treat the symptoms of CP, as they could show promise for encouraging neuro-development.